spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

 To create the business logic:

-1. Create a `UsageCostDetail` class in the `io.spring.dataflow.sample.sagecostlogger` package.
-Its contents should resemble the contents of [UsageCostDetail.java](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/stream-developer-guides/streams/standalone-stream-rabbitmq/usage-cost-logger/src/main/java/io/spring/dataflow/sample/UsageCostDetail.java).
+1. Create a `UsageCostDetail` class in the `io.spring.dataflow.sample.usagecostlogger` package.
+Its contents should resemble the contents of [UsageCostDetail.java](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/stream-developer-guides/streams/standalone-stream-sample/usage-cost-logger/src/main/java/io/spring/dataflow/sample/usagecostlogger/UsageCostDetail.java).
     The `UsageCostDetail` class contains `userId`, `callCost`, and `dataCost` properties.
 1. Create the `UsageCostLogger` class in the `io.spring.dataflow.sample.usagecostlogger` package, which receives the `UsageCostDetail` message and logs it.
 The following listing shows the source code: